Ionworks

 Train

 Once used in a simulation, a parameterized model becomes immutable.
 To modify it, clone it, creating a new version with clear lineage back to the original.
-Every parameterized model links to the fitting process and ingested data that produced it.
 No more spreadsheets of parameter values with uncertain origins.

 03